• Brain atlas sensitivity

 • - supporting over a dozen source forms, including wide-field and pattern illuminations

-• - user adjustable voxel resolution
+• - user-adjustable voxel resolution

 • - flexible JSON interface for future extensions